 Research produced by Savills and commissioned by the BPF revealed that between Q1 2019 and Q1 2020, the number of completed Build to Rent homes increased by 42%, those under construction decreased by 11 per cent and those in planning jumped by 12 per cent.

-There were significantly higher volumes of Build to Rent homes moving from under construction to complete.
+There were significantly higher volumes of homes moving from under construction to complete.
 Growth in the number of homes under construction in London has been relatively static, with a 2% rise.
 However, London has seen a decrease in the number of homes in planning, falling by 10% since the end of Q1 2019.

 “One concern is the London pipeline – the statistics show a sharp decline in the number of homes in planning across the capital.
 London was a leader in championing Build to Rent and the sector’s role in adding much-needed new homes to its housing market.